 - 1. Berk and Demarzo is also used in the course "Corporate Financial Planning". - 2.
-Hawawini and Viallet, is very practical oriented with a modern approach to corporate finance.
+Hawawini and Viallet, is the best book for assessing financial performance as it uses the same approach as our course and is very practical oriented with a modern approach to corporate finance.